Skip to content

 For moving companies, this is a big deal.

-Over 60% of all searches now come from mobile devices.
-Think about it: when do people typically search for movers?
-Often during lunch breaks, while commuting, or in those spare moments between packing boxes.
+Think about when people search for movers: during a lunch break, while commuting, or in those spare moments between packing boxes.
+Nearly all of that happens on a phone.

 Your potential customers are searching on their phones, and if your website isn’t optimized for mobile, you’re likely losing business.
-We’ve worked with these types of B2C companies to increase their lead generation by 30% or more just by fixing their mobile experience.
+I’ve watched B2C companies increase their lead generation by 30% or more just by fixing their mobile experience.

 Here’s what you need to know about mobile optimization:

-You can check if your website is mobile-friendly using Google Lighthouse (available in Chrome DevTools or at PageSpeed Insights).
-Google retired its original standalone Mobile-Friendly Test tool in December 2023, but Lighthouse provides comprehensive mobile usability testing along with performance, accessibility, and SEO analysis.
-Just enter your URL and you’ll get detailed recommendations for improving mobile user experience.
+You can check your site with Google Lighthouse (available in Chrome DevTools or at PageSpeed Insights).
+Google retired its standalone Mobile-Friendly Test tool in December 2023, but Lighthouse covers mobile usability along with performance, accessibility, and SEO, and gives you detailed recommendations for improving the mobile experience.

 What are the benefits of SEO optimizing a website?